metalsalmon/module_ds18b20/README.md

 **Address format:**
-* String of 8 bytes with space as delimiter
+* string of 8 bytes with space as delimiter
 * example: 28 84 54 79 97 04 03 12

 **Connection scheme**